 within Intel's impressive and impressive architecture conference We have received not only information about the general processing core of the new era, but also the official branding of all designated chipsets from the chip manufacturer that will arrive in stores from the beginning of 2020, as part of a new division led by Raja Kodori himself.

-Technical details on products have not yet been received, naturally, but according to the slides it seems that Intel Plans Xe as a highly flexible architecture that will also be a replacement for the graphics core built into future processors after the Gen11 generation, which was also presented at the conference, for advanced gaming cards in the home market and for accelerating computing and artificial intelligence applications in the server farm and supercomputers of the future.
+Technical details on products have not yet been received, naturally, but according to the slides it seems that Intel Plans the Xe A highly flexible architecture that will also be a substitute for the graphics core built into future processors after the Gen11 generation, which was also presented at the conference, for advanced gaming cards in the home market and for accelerating computing and artificial intelligence applications in the server farm and supercomputers of the future.